sindreoyen/NMEAParser/README.md

 ### 4.1 Configuring the Parser Instance

-#### GGA Sentences

-You can configure which GGA identifiers you want to include by changing the `supportedGGAIdentifiers` property of the `NMEAParserManager`.
+You can configure which GGA and RMC identifiers you want to include by changing the `supportedGGAIdentifiers` or `supportedRMCIdentifiers` properties of the `NMEAParserManager`.
 E.g., in your App file:

 ```swift
 import NMEAParser